 Considerations for summary index report definition

 If for some reason you're going to set up a summary-index-populating report that does not use the summary indexing transforming commands, you should take a few moments to plan out your approach.
 With summary indexing, the egg comes before the chicken.
-Use the report that you actually want to run and review the results of to help define the report you use to populate the summary index.
+Review the results of the report that you actually want to run to help define the report you actually use to populate the summary index.

 Many summary-searching reports involve aggregated statistics--for example, a report where you are searching for the top 10 ip addresses associated with firewall offenses over the past day--when the main index accrues millions of events per day.

 If you populate the summary index with the results of the same report that you run on the summary index, you'll likely get results that are statistically inaccurate.
 You should follow these rules when defining the report that populates your summary index to improve the accuracy of aggregated statistics generated from summary index reports.

 Schedule a shorter time range for the populating report

 The report that populates your summary index should be scheduled on a shorter (and therefore more frequent) interval than that of the report that you eventually run against the index.
 You should go for the smallest time range possible.
 For example, if you need to generate a daily "top" report, then the report populating the summary index should take its sample on an hourly basis.

 Set the populating report to take a larger sample